SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/01-hash-table/hash-table.md

 #### Open Address

-Stores all key-value pairs directly in the hash table itself, without using separate data structures like linked lists. when a collision occurs, open addressing involves probing the table to find an alternative index for the colliding element (checking the next available slot)
+Stores all key-value pairs directly in the hash table itself, without using separate data structures like linked lists. when a collision occurs, open addressing involves probing the table to find an alternative index for the colliding element (checking the next available slot).

 ![open addressing](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/assets/148945652/7eccfdfc-e047-45bf-8182-43574b208ecd)